 🎆 Considering going green in the coming year?
 Get eco-friendly new years resolution ideas here!

 Whenever you can, buy products and services from local stores and companies.
 When you shop local, you’re buying things that weren’t shipped in from the other side of the world.

 Companies release a lot of potentially toxic pollution into the air and waste a lot of natural resources through shipping products.
 If you buy products that were made or harvested locally, you cut out the environmental impact of that altogether.

 Another way to shop green is to buy produce while it is in season.
 If you’re buying foods that are out of season and grown in remote parts of the world, you are inadvertently encouraging products to be shipped over long distances — which is not energy efficient.

-For instance, instead of buying strawberries in the fall, buy produce that’s in-season (like apples) and wait until strawberries are in season again to buy them.
+For instance, instead of buying strawberries in the fall, shop sustainably by buying produce that’s in-season (like apples) and waiting until strawberries are back in season to buy them.

 When it comes to buying stuff, try to buy used items instead of brand new.
 There are lots of products that you can buy or trade through sites like Freecycle or ThredUp that you might mistake as new.

 When you buy used, not only are you saving money, but you’re cutting down on waste and energy consumption too.